jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+also it flashes -- i can improve this AND move the function to a parent to be shared by children

+setTimeout is working and my first couple attempts at using nexttick haven't succeeded...
+Improve space replacement and also worst case stop importing nexttick

+paste is actually working but it only applies to text that is already present... \*you can test this by pasting a coupe times -- you'll see previously pasted text gets its breaks removed

+use v-model.lazy where snesible (not point updating the model every character right?)

+works on paste -- but on paste, maybe returns should be made into spaces insread of ignored

 cyrrently on input event -- should it be only enter and paste?
 No maybe there's some other magic way to sneak in text...Lazy?
 Can I show user its not allowed?

 since i'm passing value through vue i should be able to do somehting to it indeed like with computed or a trim method or something